GihanPasidu/Nextra-TV/README.md

 - 📱 **Add to home** - On mobile, add to home screen for app-like experience
 - 🔄 **Refresh occasionally** - Get the latest channel list periodically

-## 📄 License

-This project uses data from IPTV-ORG (https://iptv-org.github.io/iptv/), which is maintained by a community of developers.

 ## ❓ FAQ

 **Q: Are these channels legal?**